-Type of Animal Number of Animals Permitted on Minimum-Sized Lot Number of Animals Permitted per Acre above the Minimum Lot Size
+Type of Animal Number of Animals Permitted on Minimum- Sized Lot Number of Animals Permitted per Acre above the Minimum Lot Size

 Cattle 2 2 animals/acre

 Swine, sheep, goats 2 2 animals/acre

-Turkey, ducks and geese 25 25 animals/acre
+Turkey, ducks, and geese 25 25 animals/acre

 Other fowl and poultry 50 50 animals/acre

 All others 1,000 pounds live weight per acre 1,000 pounds live weight per acre

-- 3. The number of Domesticated Animals allowed for each acre of lot size is identified in the table above.
+- 1. Cattle, sheep, goats, swine, chickens, turkey, geese, and other common domestic farm animals shall only be permitted on a farm, as defined in Article 3.00, subject to the following conditions and in accordance with the Michigan Right to Farm Act. - 2.
+Minimum lot size for keeping cattle, swine and sheep, goats, chickens, turkeys, geese, or other fowl or poultry shall be forty (40) acres.
+The minimum lot size for all other animals shall be determined based upon the size of the largest animal kept. - 3.
+The number of Domesticated Animals allowed for each acre of lot size is identified in the table above.
 Where there are different types of animals kept on the same parcel, the required lot size must be calculated as the combined total requirement for each type of animal. - 4.
-All lots shall be properly fenced in such a manner that no livestock, poultry or other animals will run at large. - 5.
-No animal waste shall be accumulated or be stored within one hundred (100) feet of a property line.
+All lots shall be properly fenced in such a manner that no livestock, poultry, or other animals will run at large. - 5.
+No animal waste shall be accumulated or stored within one hundred (100) feet of a property line.
 No structure for housing such animals shall be located within one hundred (100) feet of a property line. - 6.
 Animals shall be maintained and accommodated in a manner so as not to pose a nuisance to adjoining property or a hazard to water quality and public health, safety, and welfare.